April 22, 2025

-The month-end close is a process meant to ensure accurate and reliable financial reporting for you and your business.
+The month-end close process is meant to ensure accurate and reliable financial reporting for you and your business.
 It involves reviewing financial records, journal entries, invoices, and statements with the goal of reconciling every recorded transaction.

 Companies large and small rely on the month-end close for their ongoing financial reporting and planning—and so should you.
 In this article, we’ll walk you through 10 strategies for executing a month-end close that you can begin applying immediately.
 First, though, we’ll explain what the month-end close is, the kinds of information you’ll need on hand, and the accounting process involved.